-The Master of Science in Nursing program prepares you to be an effective leader in the nursing profession and to be an agent of change in the delivery of health care.
+The Master of Science in Nursing program helps to prepare you to be an effective leader in the nursing profession and to be an agent of change in the delivery of health care.
 The transformational changes occurring in healthcare today make advanced nursing practice essential to the provision of safe, patient-centered care.
 As a nurse educator or nurse leader, you can help lead the change to move nursing into the future.

-Note: This Master of Science in Nursing program is currently not open for admission to Tennessee residents or Washington State residents.
+Note: This program is currently not open for admission to residents of Washington.

 This program has specific admission requirements.